wp-plugins/whats-running/readme.txt

 `define( 'WHATS_RUNNING_HIGHLIGHT', 'wp-content/plugins/my-plugin' );`

+= Use in production? =

+Please don't!

+= How to switch between filesize and memory consumption? =

+When OPcache status is available memory consumption is displayed, otherwise the filesize.

 == Screenshots ==

 1. This is an old screen shot.
 You can see the filenames after the admin footer.